PatFin/CCompiler/README.md

 You will find a simple explanation of how to use the program by symply running it without any argument or by using -v option.

-Run the unit tests
+Running the unit tests
---
+==
-You car run the unit tests by simply running the following command :
+You car run the unit tests by simply using the following command :
 `make runtest`

 The unit tests include the detection of several kinds of error and checking the associated error messages.